Estate Planning Advice for Today and Tomorrow

 John Holliman and Melanie B. Holliman (formerly Melanie B. Bradford) have decades of combined estate planning experience in Birmingham and Scottsboro, Alabama.
 And our staff treats you like family.

 Yes, no matter your age or wealth.
 A properly executed estate plan puts you in control of your assets and their eventual transfer to your heirs or others.
 We can help you learn what you can achieve with various estate planning tools and make sure that your family as clear directions.
 If you have no will, the Alabama government is involved in distributing your estate through probate . . .which may not be what you prefer.

 Estate Planning Law

-Let us help you handcraft an estate plan for your life, as well as your death, that includes the steps necessary to get you and your loved ones from today to the future.
+Let us help you craft an estate plan for your life as well as your death that includes the steps necessary to get you and your loved ones from today to the future.
 We offer a free consultation.